jarrodmillman/pose-stats/description.md

 We will leverage our experience of establishing and growing the Scientific Python OSE, the NIPY OSE, various successful open-source projects such as scikit-learn and NetworkX, as well as the non-profit organization NumFOCUS.
+In addition, we will actively engage with other active Domain Stacks in the Python ecosystem to learn which modern practices they have adopted that significantly contribute to the success of their platforms.

 ## Community Building